 Chances are, you’ve not heard much about dysgraphia.
 If someone has trouble expressing his/herself in writing despite plenty of practice and corrective feedback, you may want to learn more.

 Writing requires a complex set of fine motor and language processing skills.
 For people with dysgraphia, the writing process is much harder and slower.
 Just holding a pencil and organising letters on a line is difficult.
 Their handwriting tends to be messy.
 Many struggle with spelling and putting thoughts on paper.
 These and other writing tasks, such as putting ideas into language that is organised, may add to struggles with written expression.

 Dysgraphia often runs in families.
-It’s brain-based is issue – not the result of a child being lazy or not trying hard enough.
+It’s a brain-based issue – not the result of a child being lazy or not trying hard enough.

 Signs of dysgraphia generally appear when children are first learning to write.
 The impact of dysgraphia on a child’s development varies, depending on the symptoms and their severity.

 Here are some common areas of struggle for people with dysgraphia:

 - Academic: They can fall behind in schoolwork because it takes them so much longer to write.
 Taking notes is a challenge.
 They may have difficulty organising information when writing.
 They may get discouraged and avoid writing written work.

 - Basic life skills: Some children’s fine motor skills are weak.
 They find it hard to do everyday tasks, such as buttoning shirts, and may avoid playing with small toys such as Lego.